-Rik Emmett, Mike Levine, and Gil Moore join Redbeard “In the Studio” for the 40th anniversary of Triumph’s breakthrough album “Just a Game”.
+Rik Emmett, Mike Levine, and Gil Moore join Redbeard “In the Studio” for Triumph’s 1979 breakthrough album “Just a Game”.

 If you are not happy with the results below please do another search

 9 search results for: Triumph

 If you’ve ever been in a band, you need to listen to this honest, heartwarming, hysterically funny interview with Triumph … 1979 breakthrough Just a Game with the songs “Hold On” and “Lay It on the Line”, plus the even bigger seller Allied Forces with “Magic Power” and “Fight the Good Fight”.